How do you celebrate Thanksgiving in the dance studio?

 - Guide the students in the process of developing an 8-16 count transitional phrase that starts in the first shape and ends in the second.
 The phrase should reflect the process of learning, growing, or changing that happened as a result of the negative experience and how they reacted to it.
 Invite them to share the phrase with the group and talk about the process of creating it if they are comfortable doing so.

-- The Gratitude Movement – designed with high school students in mind – Many students are aware of how their bodies feel when experiencing negative emotions, such as anxiety, anger, or sadness.
+Designed with high school students in mind.
+Many students are aware of how their bodies feel when experiencing negative emotions, such as anxiety, anger, or sadness.
+They recognize the tension in their muscles, the shortness of breath, the hot feeling in their cheeks.
 Taking some time to help students recognize the feeling of gratitude and related emotions can be an important tool in helping them overcome negativity and engage with more positive attitudes and feelings.

-- With that in mind, this activity begins with a question: How does gratitude feel in your body?
+- Begin this Thanksgiving dance game by asking the students: How does gratitude feel in your body?
 That is, how do you feel when you are filled with appreciation for something, and how does this affect the way that you move?

-- After some time for personal exploration through improv, ask the students to recall one moment from their improvisation that stood out to them or felt really good and repeat it several times.
+- After some time for personal exploration through improv, ask the students to recall one moment from their improvisation that stood out to them or felt really good.
+Direct them to repeat that movement several times.

 - Students can use this moment as the starting point for a piece of solo choreography, or they can collaborate with one another to create duets or group choreography based on them.